Online Masters Degree in Education

-Most online masters programs in education typically take between 18 and 24 months to complete and require around 30 credit hours of coursework in addition to a final research project or portfolio.
-Sometimes, an online master’s degree in education is used by teachers to further their careers, or as a preparatory support for an EdD or PhD in Education.
-Depending on the program, some fieldwork, on-site apprentanceship and research thesis may be required.
+Many online masters programs in education typically take between 18 and 24 months to complete and require around 30 credit hours of coursework in addition to a final research project or portfolio.
+Sometimes, an online master’s degree program in education is used by teachers to further their careers, or as a preparatory support for an EdD or PhD in Education.
+Depending on the program, some fieldwork, on-site apprenticeship and research thesis may be required.

-Potential Benefits to Online Masters in Education Programs
+What Are Potential Benefits of Online Masters in Education Programs?

 One possible drawback to earning an online degree is lack of face-time with instructors.
 However, web cams, web chats, emails, and online group discussion boards do help with staying connected to both professors and classmates.
 To determine if an online program is right for you, consider your learning style.
 If you learn more from being in class than reading textbooks, you may want to consider a traditional campus-based program.
 If you are a self-motivated learner, however, an online Masters in education program could be a perfect fit for your demanding lifestyle.